Skip to content

 What are the rules in Victoria?

-Fully licensed drivers in Victoria can use an iPhone or Apple Watch only for passive functions such as receiving navigation instructions.
+Fully licensed drivers in Victoria can use an iPhone or Apple Watch for passive functions such as receiving navigation instructions.
 But they can’t interact with the watch whole doing so.
 Swiping or tapping the watch is considered illegal, as it counts as operating a mobile device.

 Learner and P-Plate drivers are strictly prohibited from using any wearable device or mobile phone in any capacity while driving.